bitsofcotton/p2/README.md

 2024/04/29 add pr4.cc .
 2024/04/30 add tips on bothside controller condition. brush up readme.md.
 2024/05/05 add pr4c.cc update readme, pr4.cc .
-2024/05/06 add tips on jammer, fix some of the readme. eliminate unused commands in cr.py. fix pr4.cc, integrate pr4c.cc into pr4.cc with definition.
+2024/05/06 add tips on jammer, fix some of the readme. eliminate unused commands in cr.py. fix pr4.cc, integrate pr4c.cc into pr4.cc with definition. add tips when being targetted.
+BRUSH UP README.MD, so some of the description had be DELETED.